Does Training With Heavier Shots & Discuses Give Kids An Advantage?

 In some cases, the heavier implement may be the only one that the athlete has to practice with; but would I recommend using a heavier implement by choice?
 No.

-Young athletes should avoid practicing with heavier implements.
+Young athletes should avoid practising with heavier implements.

 Let me explain.